-Full file clone.
-This operation is similar to the VMFS block cloning except that NAS devices clone entire files instead of file segments.
+- Full File Clone.
+Supports an ability of NAS device to clone virtual disk files.
+This operation is similar to the VMFS block cloning, except that NAS devices clone entire files instead of file segments.

-Reserve space.
-Enables storage arrays to allocate space for a virtual disk file in thick format.
+- Reserve Space.
+Supports an ability of storage arrays to allocate space for a virtual disk file in the thick format.

 Typically, when you create a virtual disk on an NFS datastore, the NAS server determines the allocation policy.
 The default allocation policy on most NAS servers is thin and does not guarantee backing storage to the file.
 However, the reserve space operation can instruct the NAS device to use vendor-specific mechanisms to reserve space for a virtual disk.
 As a result, you can create thick virtual disks on the NFS datastore.

 With NAS storage devices, the hardware acceleration integration is implemented through vendor-specific NAS plug-ins.
-These plug-ins are typically created by vendors and are distributed as VIB packages through a web page.
+These plug-ins are typically created by vendors and are distributed as VIB packages through a website.
 No claim rules are required for the NAS plug-ins to function.

-There are several tools available for installing and upgrading VIB packages.
-They include the esxcli commands and vSphere Update Manager.
-For more information, see the vSphere Upgrade and Installing and Administering VMware vSphere Update Manager documentation.
+Several tools for installing and upgrading VIB packages are available.
+They include the esxcli commands and vSphere Lifecycle Manager.
+For more information, see the VMware ESXi Upgrade and Managing Host and Cluster Lifecycle documentation.